CarlosBurgos1609/CarlosBurgos1609/README.md

 - 💬 Ask me about Sql, Java, C#, JavaScript...

-- 🎧 Fun fact: like the music.
+- 🎧 Fun fact: like to music.

 ---